urdh/streck/README.md

 ### Still to do

-* Stylish CSS
+* Stylish CSS.
-* Timers for logging out etc. (redirects)
+* Documentation in this README.
 * Factor out strings somehow?
-Maybe not.
-(Flask-babel might help)
+See `babel` branch.